 Once he was done with the droppers, he started transferring water from one cup to another.
 At that point, I gave him a different tray and an additional empty cup to transfer the water in.

 That’s it!
 Super simple and gives you a bit of a break!
-Remember that if you let your child lead the way, it’s more likely to keep him busy for a while.
+Remember that letting your child lead the way will most likely keep him busy for a while.

 I’m thinking we’ll use funnels next time!
 I’d love to hear about your variations for this activity!